-Although in general key serviced accommodation businesses within a CTIA should be retained where possible it will be more important in the first 5 years of this Plan to improve the ambiance of the area by change of use of unsustainable businesses to high quality, mixed use developments of holiday apartments, homes, retail or restaurant/café uses with a design sensitive to the heritage value of the area.
+Although in general key serviced accommodation businesses within a CTIA should be retained where possible it is important to improve the ambiance of the overall tourism offer across Torquay by change of use of unsustainable businesses to high quality, mixed use developments of holiday apartments, homes, retail or restaurant/café uses with a design sensitive to the heritage value of the area.
 This policy should be extended to the redevelopment of any sites not trading so that the visual amenity value of the area is improved.